OfficeDev/office-js-docs-pr/reference/shared/document.getfileasync.md

 # Document.getFileAsync method
-Returns the entire document file in slices of up to 4194304 bytes (4MB) or for add-ins for iOS up to 65536 (64KB).
+Returns the entire document file in slices of up to 4194304 bytes (4MB).
+For add-ins for iOS file slice is supported up to 65536 (64KB).
+Note that specifying file slice size of above permitted limit will result in an "Internal Error" failure.

 |||
 |:-----|:-----|